cabooster/DeepCAD/README.md

 ### Test

-Download the demo data(.pth file and .yaml file) [[ModelForPytorch (pre-trained)](https://drive.google.com/drive/folders/12LEFsAopTolaRyRpJtFpzOYH3tBZMGUP)] and put it into *DeepCAD_pytorch/pth*.
+Download our pre-trained model(.pth file and .yaml file) [[ModelForPytorch (pre-trained)](https://drive.google.com/drive/folders/12LEFsAopTolaRyRpJtFpzOYH3tBZMGUP)] and put it into *DeepCAD_pytorch/pth/ModelForPytorch*.

-Run the script.py (test part) to begin your test.
+Run the **script.py (python script.py test)** to begin your test.
 Parameters saved in the .yaml file will be automatically loaded.

 ```
 $ source activate pytorch